machinat/sociably/website/docs/dialog-script.md

 title: Dialog Script
 ---

 In a conversation, it's often that you need to ask a question and wait for the answer.
 A dialog may contain a sequence of relating questions and answers.
-It is common for features like making order or customer service.

-Building the dialog flows logic is a challenge in a chatbot as a back-end based app.
+Building the dialog flows logic is a challenge since the app itself is a stateless server.
 Machinat take a special approach which enable you writing **script** for a dialog.

+### What's Dialog Script?

+**Dialog Script** works like a scripting language written in JSX.
+You describe how a conversation should be proceeded in a script.
+And the script processor would handle the conversation process according to the running script.

 ## Install